 1. How much room is available on your plant floor?
 If floor space is tight, you may have to go up - with a vertical blender - since a vertical blender requires a much smaller footprint.
 If overhead space is limited, you may be forced to use a horizontal ribbon blender, which allows you to use a low-profile loading system.
 A multi-level operation is generally unnecessary.

 2. Does the friability of your product require gentle blending?
-If so, you will probably need a vertical cone screw blender.
-The blending action of the slow-turning mixing screw is extremely gentle.
+If so, you will probably need a vertical cone screw or a tumble blender.
+The blending action of these designs is extremely gentle.

 3. Is complete discharge essential?
-The cone screw blender gives you virtually 100% discharge through the lower cone.
-Even the best ribbon blenders fall short.
+The cone screw blender or a tumble blender gives you virtually 100% discharge through the lower cone.

 6. Is your product heat sensitive?
-The blending action of a ribbon can generate more heat than that of a mixing screw.
-In the cone screw blender, heat is also more easily removed with thermal jacketing.
+The blending action of a ribbon can generate more heat than that of a mixing screw or a tumble blender.

 7. Will you always operate with the blender at least half full?
 If you need the flexibility to operate with smaller batches, choose the cone screw blender.
 Because of the geometry of the cone, this blender can operate efficiently with batches as small as 10% of blender capacity.
 The ribbon blender generally requires a minimum of 40-50% of full capacity.

 8. How fast do you want to finish the batch?
 A fast blending cycle is not always the most important concern, but it is always a factor you should consider carefully.
 Cone screw blenders are usually about 30% faster than ribbon blenders in similar applications.